jdjakub/papers/convivial-2020/manuscript.md

 This argument as stated suffers by glossing over an important fact.
 Maxwell's equations certainly do fit onto a T-shirt, but most people will not be able to explain what they mean.
 What typically amounts to years of study is compressed into those mathematical symbols, and the learning material involved most certainly does *not* fit on a T-shirt.
 The obvious *reductio ad absurdudum* is where we encapsulate these equations under a single symbol, M. M is defined as "Maxwell's Equations are true".
 Ta-da --- this fits on a coin, but good luck doing anything with it.^[In fact, this is almost achieved by the formalism of Geometric Calculus, which reduces them to only one equation.]

 I say this not to dismiss the argument, but to highlight the actually hard part of getting a "concise description" of some system; defining complexity away into a symbol helps us no more than naming the solution to an equation "x".
-There is a connection with data compression and Kolmogorov complexity.
-Perhaps the data is successfully compressed into a smaller file, but the size of the compression *program* should be added as well.
-What matters is whether the *total* size of these two gets reduced.
+There is a connection with data compression: even if the data successfully compressed into a smaller file, the size of the compression *program* should be added as well.
+What matters is to reduce the *combined* size of notation and platform.

-This is also related to "optimising the common case".
-One way to compress an ASCII string is by replacing the uniformly 8-bit characters with variable-bit codes.
-The most frequent letter gets the shortest available code, the next most frequent gets the next, and so on.
-The idea is that the shortening due to the most common letters beats the lengthening of the less common ones.
-Encoding the letter X with more bits is permissible, so long as the total message length is reduced.

-Using "the right tool for the job" is an instance of this.
-Instead of insisting on the same language for the entirety of software, expressing domain-specific problems in domain-specific languages lets us do less work to describe *locally* common operations.
-Piumarta's related paper COLAs expresses the desire to extend this to "arbitrarily small parts of an application" as *mood-specific* languages.
-Of course, I would add that this is about *representations*, not just languages.

 We have a word "re-factoring", but what about the "factoring" in the first place?
 The previous discussion of "ontologies"

-Unfortunately, OROM's "minimality" does not necessarily translate into "simplicity".
-It suffers from the same *cognitive* complexity, or need for study, as Maxwell's Equations.
+Further, there is perhaps a risk of optimising for *formal* rather than *practical* minimality (e.g. the Turing machine).
+OROM's "minimality" does not necessarily translate into "simplicity"; it suffers from the same *cognitive* complexity, or need for study, as Maxwell's Equations.
 I cannot stress the amount of effort I have put in to wrap my head around the self-referential "vtable vtable" and the task of self-implementation.
 An overall better system might be one which is easier to pick up or understand, even if the number of formal objects is not as minimal.

-### Self-implementation
+## Self-implementation
 This is also cool, but hard.

 Other themes e.g. homoiconicity of code and data